Understanding Dementia Course

 Communication tips, repeating the same topics, and how to make a decision.

 There are 3 presentations for week 4.
+All presentations appear as PowerPoint documents.

 Part 1 - Mobility, Falls, and Visual Visual Perception